List of Clueless characters: Josh Lucas

 Josh is the son of Mel's ex-wife, and thus Cher's former step-brother.
 He is actually from Seattle, Washington, but goes to college in L.A.
 He has an apartment of his own near school, but often returns to the Horowitz home, particularly when he is not on good terms with his mother's current husband.
 He also relishes any opportunity to work alongside Mel, in order to pick up skills for his potential career in environmental law.
-Mel is clearly close to Josh, stating to Cher in the film, "You divorce wives, not children," suggesting he thinks of Josh as a son.
+Mel is clearly close to Josh, stating to Cher in the film, "You divorce wives, not children", suggesting he thinks of Josh as a son.

 Josh is an environmentalist, and often raises the issue as part of wider gloating.
-For much of the film he considers himself superior to Cher, often impugning Cher's pop-culture obsessed worldview, and choosing to watch CNN over Cher's choices of Beavis and Butt-head and The Ren and Stimpy Show.
+For much of the film he considers himself superior to Cher, often impugning Cher's pop-culture obsessed worldview, and choosing to watch CNN over Cher's choices of Beavis and Butt-Head and The Ren & Stimpy Show.
 Although he often teases Cher, he ultimately feels compassion for her, as shown when he defends her following her blunder with her father's legal papers.

 During the course of the film, Cher realizes she is romantically interested in Josh, but also observes that because they are already familiar to each other, she is unable to employ her usual seduction techniques.
 By the close of the film they are dating.

 The character of Josh only appears in the first of the three TV seasons.
 Paul Rudd appears as a character named Sonny in one episode (I Got You Babe) of the TV series.